Aloe Plants Indoor Care, Propagation, Growing Problems and Solutions

 Light Requirements

-Aloe Plants grow best under bright light with some direct sunlight.
+Aloe Plants grow best under bright light with 6-8 hours of direct sunlight.
 Avoid exposing the plants to too hot sunlight before acclimatizing them as they can get sun scorched.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth.

 Aloes will also grow under a grow light where the natural lighting is not sufficient.
-Check out this link to Amazon for full spectrum grow lights.
+Check out these full spectrum grow lights on Amazon.

 Temperature and Humidity